Great to have you with us, my friends, on Friday, live from the Southern Command in sunny South Florida.

 And from 1988 until the mid-90s, I was it.

-And so there's a I think a little bit of a bond of loyalty simply because that void was being filled.
+And so there's a, I think, a little bit of a bond of loyalty simply because that void was being filled.

-And what's crucial about that void is, and if you want to talk about this this bond of loyalty that exists between me and the audience, and it's the one thing the critics have never understood about this show and never will understand about it, and it's it's this.
+And what's crucial about that void is, and if you want to talk about this bond of loyalty that exists between me and the audience, and it's the one thing the critics have never understood about this show and never will understand about it, and it's this.

 When I started this program and started telling everybody what I think about things in the unique ways I chose to tell you what I think, the realization was that finally you had somebody on the radio saying what you already thought.